MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

 ## Will my on-premises users and permissions replicate?

-No. Since you aren't required to configure your on-premises solution with Microsoft Entra ID (Microsoft Entra ID), we can't guarantee a mapping between on-premises users and users in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online requires Microsoft Entra ID accounts, and users must be manually added.
+No. Since you aren't required to configure your on-premises solution with Microsoft Entra ID , we can't guarantee a mapping between on-premises users and users in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online requires Microsoft Entra ID accounts, and users must be manually added.
 All permissions must be granted in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenant, independent from your on-premises permissions.

 For more information, see [Managing Users and Permissions](/dynamics365/business-central/ui-how-users-permissions).

 <!--
-No. Because you aren't required to configure your on-premises solution with Microsoft Entra ID (Microsoft Entra ID), we can't guarantee a mapping between on-premises users and users in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online requires Microsoft Entra ID accounts, and users must be manually added.
+No. Because you aren't required to configure your on-premises solution with Microsoft Entra ID , we can't guarantee a mapping between on-premises users and users in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant. [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online requires Microsoft Entra ID accounts, and users must be manually added.
 All permissions must be granted in the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenant, independent from your on-premises permissions.
 But cloud migration does provide a way for you to easily map on-premises users to online user accounts.

 The following steps outline the general procedure:

-1. For each on-premises user account, create a user account in your Microsoft Entra ID tenant and assign the user a Business Central license.
+1. For each on-premises user account, create a user account in your Microsoft Entra tenant and assign the user a Business Central license.

    1. Sign in to [Microsoft admin center](https://admin.microsoft.com).
    2. In **User Management**, select **Add User** and follow the instructions.